 Written records of this medical system stretch back over 2,000 years but these practices are even older and almost certainly originate in the earliest stages of human development.
 Chinese medicine has been refined over centuries of clinical practice.
 More recently it has been tested and validated by increasingly rigorous in vitro and in vivo research.
 In China it is commonly used in over 3,000 hospitals and investigated by over a hundred research institutes.
 In the past 40-50 years Chinese medicine has become established in the West and is widely practised in Europe, the US and Australia.

 The combination of traditional knowledge, and its application and scrutiny in a modern care setting, is one of the great strengths of this system of medicine.

 Over 400 plants are used in Chinese herbal medicine and although this includes commonly known herbs such as cinnamon, ginger, mint and goji berry, we prescribe many others that are less well known in the UK.

-Call me today for a free consultation, or make an appointment now.
+Call me today, or make an appointment now.

 Benefits of Chinese Herbal Medicine

 Chinese Herbal Medicine offers a comprehensive range of treatments for many ailments.
 In the West it has built a reputation for the treatment of conditions including: